iurymelo/skin-cancer-detector/README.md

 # Skin Cancer Detector
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT) [![Version: Python](https://img.shields.io/badge/python-3.7.6-blue)](https://www.python.org/downloads/) [![Version: NumPy](https://img.shields.io/badge/numpy-1.18.1-blue)](https://docs.scipy.org/doc/numpy/user/install.html)

-Python script to detect cancer using the AlexNet model.
+Python script to detect cancer on a model based on AlexNet.
+The dataset is too small to apply the full model, so it was simplified from over 63m paramters to over 6m.
 This is a project proposed by the [Machine Learning Engineer Nano Degree](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009t).
 The training process can be stopped and resumed.
 A PNG file is saved containing the loss and accuracy per epoch.
 This process allows the user to tune the learning rate between epochs.